sigvt/awesome-vtuber/readme.md

 # Awesome Vtuber

 A curated list of awesome Vtuber-related projects.
-OSS listed first.
+OSS comes first.

 > Missing your project?
 Send a pull-request.